briankyk/fpv-drones/tech-notes/GETTING_STARTED.md

 12. Build my next drone (soon).
 13. Keep flying and enjoy the experience.

-There are many good articles and videos which you can find online, or just reach out the community and you will get all the help you need.
+There are many good articles and videos which you can find online, or just reach out to the community and you will get all the help you need.
 Have fun!